About me

 Danielle Donders is a photographer, mother of three, and blogger extraordinaire.
 Read about her funny adventures in motherhood on Postcards from the Mothership, where she posts almost daily from her home in Manotick, Ontario.
 Moms in the national capital region will find the blog to be a great resource for local family events.

-Since March 2011, I have been one of eight bloggers from throughout Canada blogging for Fisher-Price Canada through their Play Panel promotion with Mom Central Canada.
+In 2011, 2012 and 2013, I was one a few bloggers from throughout Canada blogging for Fisher-Price Canada through their Fisher Price Ambassador promotion with Mom Central Canada.

 In January 2011, Postcards from the Mothership won third place in the Humour category of the 2010 Canadian Weblog Awards.
 It was also nominated in the Best Family Blog and Best Written Blog categories.